 - Fair Trade

 - Roast date is included on the bag

 - Some batches are occasionally bitter or bland

 - Medium roast and wet processed, so it doesn’t have the lowest acid levels

 The reduced caffeine content isn’t just ideal for moms, though, despite the packaging and the name of the brand.
 Low caffeine coffee can help both women and men reduce the symptoms of acid reflux and heartburn, as caffeine has been shown to cause them.
-Mommee Coffee also has 60% less chlorogenic acid, which is one of the main culprits behind acid reflux.
-Plus, it’s organic and fair trade, which is good for your conscience.
+Mommee Coffee also has 60% less chlorogenic acid, which is one of the main culprits behind GERD.

 It’s also available in Decaf and Quarter-Caf versions.
 However, the Half-Caf strikes the best balance between flavor, the extra energy provided, and the potential effects on your stomach.
 The water-based decaffeination process doesn’t use harsh chemicals.
 Like these brands and variants, Mommee Coffee Decaf is a great choice if you’re particularly sensitive.
-This is a sweet and smooth coffee that’s available in whole beans or pre-ground.
+This is a sweet and smooth coffee that’s available in whole coffee bean or pre-ground coffee.

 - Low caffeine content

 - Specially designed for all stages of motherhood